logmead/solar/README.md

 Manages data uploads from CDf files to the db, while structuring the data in dynamic models.
 This app contains models that keep track of dynamic ones.

    - data_cdf<br>
-Contains said dynamicly created models and corresponding migrations.
+Contains said dynamically created models and corresponding migrations.

    - pages<br>
-Has views to display info about created models and uploaded data, as well as tools to plot the data.
+Has views to display info about created models and uploaded data, as well as views that plot the data.

 ## Setup